jamesukiyo/sunny-rs/README.md

 You will need a free API key from [OpenWeatherMap](https://openweathermap.org/api).

+A nerd font and terminal that supports emojis is recommended (see below).

 ### Config

 A config file is created on first run at `$HOME/.config/sunny.toml`.